rachel-labri-tipton/solstice_magic_2024/README.md

 Another LeetCode problem today: [Reverse Linked List](https://leetcode.com/problems/reverse-linked-list/description/).
 Today I attempted a Linked List problem.
 I'd like to spend a bit more time with this concept in JavaScript.

+## Day 25

+It's the final day of the coding challenge!
+I'm doing a LeetCode problem: [Maximum Twin Sum of a Linked List](https://leetcode.com/problems/maximum-twin-sum-of-a-linked-list/description/).
+It feels good to have built a new habit and even better to be ready to take a break for a few days.